logo

 • Difficulty: Challenging

-In the morning after breakfast we left Pacchanta and started walking back to the village Tinqui; Our hike takes about two hours.
+In the morning, after breakfast, we left Pacchanta and started walking back to the village Tinqui; Our hike takes about two hours.
 Once Tinqui, we have lunch and have time to visit the village and talk to people.
-Then we board our transportation that will take us back to Cusco…
+Then we board our transportation that will take us back to Cusco…finish our Ausangate Trek 6 days.

 Includes